Planning to Go on a Surf Camp? Here’s What to Expect!

 If your fitness levels are top notch, then you can book extra lessons in the afternoon.
 I did so on the first two days at the camp but soon came to realize that one lesson was enough for the day.

-Are you able to learn to surf on a surf camp?
+Are you able to actually learn to ride waves during a surf camp?

 It depends on how long the surf camp is.
 At the end of a week-long surf camp, I was able to stand up around 80% of the time.
 This is why I personally recommend a surf camp that is at least seven days long in order to learn all the basics.
 Drawing from my own experience, I believe that you can only start practicing by yourself after at least one week of surfing lessons.